 Initial Public Offerings and the Local Economy

-We provide evidence that a firm’s transition from private to public ownership stunts local economic growth, especially in less populated and poorer areas.
-After accounting for endogeneity in the ownership decision, areas hosting companies that go public experience muted growth in employment, establishments, population, and wages, relative to areas where firms remain private.
-Establishment-level analyses and tests of IPO filer acquisition activity reveal that transitioning to public ownership causes firms to geographically diversify their establishments and employee base.
+After accounting for endogeneity in the IPO decision, areas hosting large companies that go public experience muted growth in employment, establishments, and population, relative to areas where firms remain private.
+These effects are most pronounced in low income areas.
+Establishment-level analyses and tests of IPO-filer acquisition activity reveal that transitioning to public ownership causes firms to geographically diversify their establishments and employee base.
 These findings are consistent with public ownership reducing a firm’s reliance on local agglomeration economies, to the detriment of the local community.

 Keywords: IPO, Economic Growth